The effects of azoxystrobin on rhizosphere microbiology and microbiome-mediated susceptibility to Rhizoctonia solani AG 2.2 in table beet

 New York state is the second-leading producer of table beets in the United States, with over 3,000 acres in cultivation annually (USDA-NASS 2017).
 Table beets are grown on both large operations encompassing hundreds of acres and small farms growing for direct-to-consumer markets.
 As a result of high demand, table beet farmers and processors are risk-averse.
 Damping-off caused by R. solani can result in poor seedling emergence.
 These reduced crop stands contribute to undesirable variability in crop size and rejected produce due to disease, causing processors to reduce payments to farmers.
 Epidemics later in the season can even result in fields being passed over.
 The decision to use fungicides to suppress plant pathogens and prevent crop loss is frequently based on risk avoidance, irrespective of biotic, edaphic and abiotic factors.
 However, fungicides adversely affect off-target microbiota, environmental health, and health and livelihoods of farmers and their families.

-Azoxystrobin, like other strobilurins, is a quinone outside inhibitor (QoI), since it interferes with fungal respiration at the outer quinone binding site of the cytochrome bc1 complex (Bartlett et al. 2002).
+Azoxystrobin, like other strobilurins, is a quinone outside inhibitor (QoI) and interferes with fungal respiration at the outer quinone binding site of the cytochrome bc1 complex (Bartlett et al. 2002).
 This specific mode of action poses a reduced safety risk to humans and animals but promotes resistance development to this product and cross-resistance among other strobilurins.
-Therefore, the development of azoxystrobin resistance in pathogen populations is considered high-risk, especially since table beet farmers apply azoxystrobin in-furrow at planting every year on an annual basis.
-While no resistance has been reported in NY, other states and cropping systems have reported azoxystrobin resistance within the R. solani population (Blazier and Conway 2004; Olaya et al. 2012; Arabiat and Khan 2016).
+Therefore, the development of azoxystrobin resistance in pathogen populations is considered high-risk, especially since table beet farmers apply azoxystrobin in-furrow at planting every year.
+While no resistance has been reported in NY, other states and cropping systems have reported azoxystrobin resistance and reduced sensitivity to azoxystrobin within the R. solani population (Arabiat and Khan 2016; Blazier and Conway 2004; Olaya et al. 2012).
 By supporting a shift to sustainable disease control that utilizes existing soil microbes, this project will have broad impacts on the quality of life for farmers, their employees, and the farming community.

 Cooperators